-- 10.4.1 An Open Competition must be used when the Procurement Value is expected to be \$100,000 or more, unless a Non-Standard Procurement is justified in accordance with Part 11 of this By-law and applicable procedures and protocols. - 10.4.2 A notice of procurement and the Bid Solicitation document must be publicly posted on the City's prescribed electronic tendering site and/or other forms of media deemed appropriate by the Purchasing Section. - 10.4.3 The Open Competition may be based solely on price or may consider other evaluation criteria included in the Bid Solicitation.
+- 10.4.1 An Open Competition must be used when the Procurement Value is expected to be \$100,000 or more unless a Non-Standard Procurement is justified in accordance with Part 11 of this By-law and applicable procedures and protocols. - 10.4.2 A notice of procurement and the Bid Solicitation document must be publicly posted on the City's prescribed electronic tendering site and/or other forms of media deemed appropriate by the Purchasing Section. - 10.4.3 The Open Competition may be based solely on price or may consider other evaluation criteria included in the Bid Solicitation.
 The specific process to be followed will be determined by the form of Bid Solicitation document selected for the procurement in accordance with the City's procedures and protocols.
-Where provided for in the Bid Solicitation, the Open Competition may include negotiation with one or more top-ranked Bidder(s). - 10.4.4 Open Competitions will be managed by the Purchasing Section, with the cooperation and involvement of the Department, in accordance with all applicable procedures and protocols. - 10.4.5 Open Competitions may include two-stage procurement processes in which a prequalification process is conducted by soliciting and evaluating submissions from all interested Suppliers in order to establish a short-list of prequalified Suppliers that will be eligible to submit a Bid in response to a second-stage Bid Solicitation.
-A pre-qualification process may be used whenever determined appropriate by the Treasurer, in consultation with the Department Commissioner. - 10.4.6 When a pre-qualification process is used, the Administrative Staff Committee shall approve a short list of acceptable Suppliers who will be invited to participate in the subsequent procurement process.
+Where provided for in the Bid Solicitation, the Open Competition may include negotiation with one or more top-ranked Bidder(s). - 10.4.4 Social Value considerations will be included as bid considerations in all relevant Open Competitions, and they will account for 5% to 25% of the Bid evaluation. - 10.4.5 A Community Benefit Agreement for specific social value outcomes like hiring, training, or procurement that ensures projects enhance social, cultural, environmental, and economic opportunities for community may be applied to large construction or infrastructure projects. - 10.4.6 Open Competitions will be managed by the Purchasing Section, with the cooperation and involvement of the Department, in accordance with all applicable procedures and protocols. - 10.4.7 Open Competitions may include two-stage procurement processes in which a prequalification process is conducted by soliciting and evaluating submissions from all interested Suppliers in order to establish a short-list of prequalified Suppliers that will be eligible to submit a Bid in response to a second-stage Bid Solicitation.
+A prequalification process may be used whenever determined appropriate by the Treasurer, in consultation with the Department Commissioner. - 10.4.8 When a pre-qualification process is used, the Administrative Staff Committee shall approve a short list of acceptable Suppliers who will be invited to participate in the subsequent procurement process.